This post has been updated on 31 Jan, 2023.

-The answer is motivation.
+Student motivation is the make or break of distance learning, especially during events like teacher strikes or school closures.
 If we can get our students excited to log on and learn each day, productivity and progress will follow.

-Here are five ways to get your students excited and motivated with distance learning.
+Here are four effective ways to keep your students excited and motivated from afar.

 Goals are a critical component of distance learning.
 They motivate by letting students know exactly what it is they need to do for learning to occur.